SIST EN 16686:2015

 Osteopathic healthcare provision

-This European Standard specifies the requirements and recommendations regarding the healthcare provision, facilities and equipment, education, and ethical framework for good practice of osteopathy.
+This European Standard specifies the requirements and recommendations regarding the healthcare provision, facilities and equipment, education, and ethical framework for the good practice of osteopathy.

 Osteopathische Gesundheitsversorgung